zlc1004/kobosh.com/dict.md

 ### connavon:noun

+> Persian gangster teens (male) that hang out in some McDonald's.
+> Plural: connavonts.

+### connavan:noun

-> Persian gangster teens that hang out in some Mc.Donald's.
+> Persian gangster teens (female) that hang out in some McDonald's.
+> Plural: connavants.

 example:

-> "The connavons are always hanging out at that McDonald's after school."
+> "The connavonts are always hanging out at that McDonald's after school."